Last updated at 2 p.m. Monday, May 18, 2020

 These working groups have been charged with creating plans for the hundreds of tasks needed to reopen safely and efficiently.
 In most cases the topics of the working groups identify their charge and scope of work.
 These groups have begun to meet frequently and will meet as one single large group each week, where we can learn of strategies, best practices, an overlap of responsibilities and advancement of the plans.
 The progress of these working groups will be tracked and reported on by our Office of Emergency Management, ensuring that we have the resources needed to meet the schedule of all tasks.

 The good news is that I am confident we will have a fully workable and detailed plan in mid- to late-June that we will present to SUNY and New York state for approval.
 The bad news is that we have a lot of work to do to get to the first day of fall classes.
 This work includes actions that are still being defined, and incorporating the anticipated changing guidance from New York state and local and national health departments.
-As we identify tasks, we will begin implementing them as soon as possible and not wait for the full announcement on June 15.
+As we identify tasks, we will begin implementing them as soon as possible and not wait for the full announcement in mid-June.
 There just isn’t time to take that approach.
 In the spirit of this go-when-ready concept, we have implemented a process with associated protocols to return faculty, staff and students to campus spaces where they conduct their scholarship, research and creative activities.
 The reopening of these spaces to the approximately 500 people who will use them will occur over the last two weeks of May, ensuring safety and compliance with New York state and Centers for Disease Control and Prevention (CDC) guidelines.
 We anticipate that we will learn a great deal from this initial step toward reopening and that it will inform the rest of the campus reopening measures.

 Many people have asked me, “How can I help?”
 Let me offer a few suggestions: